Concept Bottleneck Large Language Models: CB-LLMs for Text Generation

-\paragraph{Generation quality.} The last important aspect is generation quality, as we want to make sure that our CB-LLM generates grammatically correct sentences while providing steerability and interpretability at the same time.
+\paragraph{Generation Quality.} The last important aspect is generation quality, as we want to make sure that \algonamebase{} generate grammatically correct sentences while providing steerability and interpretability at the same time.
 Generation quality is measured by evaluating the perplexity of the generated sentences (initiated without a human prompt) using the pretrained \textbf{\texttt{Llama3-8B}} model.
 It’s important to note that the perplexity evaluation described here differs from the standard approaches, which typically compute the perplexity of a trained language model on a specific dataset.
-In our evaluation, we utilize another well-trained LLM to evaluate the perplexity of sentences generated by our CB-LLM.
+In our evaluation, we utilize another well-trained LLM to evaluate the perplexity of sentences generated by \algoname{generation}.
 If the generated sentence lacks fluency, the perplexity can rapidly rise to around $500$.
 Therefore, a small difference in perplexity would not affect the generation quality.
-The perplexity of CB-LLM is shown in Table \ref{table:generative results} (row Perplexity).
-Our CB-LLM achieves similar perplexity compared to the standard black-box model, suggesting our approach can improve interpretability in a way that does not compromise generation quality.
+The perplexity of \algoname{generation} is shown in Table \ref{table:generative results} (row Perplexity).
+Our \algoname{generation} achieves similar perplexity compared to the standard black-box model, suggesting our approach can improve interpretability in a way that does not compromise generation quality.